 “Good businesses keep up with the hottest trends.
 Great ones anticipate them,” Fortune Magazine writes in its traditional set of predictions for the coming year.
 But the muddy waters of the global economy make it hard for an individual to predict the trends that are coming.

 This is when predictions like the ones made by Fortune’s Crystal Ball come in handy: they can bring a bit of clarity in the fog of the future, based on the views and opinions of its in-house experts.
-Here are some key points that the respectable business publication has predicted for 2018.
+Here is why 2018 will be an interesting year for business.

 Europe and the US: A negative sentiment?